Thursday, June 09, 2016

 NIGERIAN AUTHORS: THEIR TRIALS AND CHALLENGES

-It is impossible to discourage the real writers—they don't give a damn what you say, they're going to write- SINCLAIR LEWIS
+It is impossible to discourage the real writers—they don't give a damn what you say, they're going to write- SINCLAIR LEWIS.

-American author, John Grisham reportedly had his first novel, A TIME TO KILL (written in 1989) rejected by many publishers before it was finally accepted and became a bestseller.
+American author John Grisham reportedly had his first novel, A Time to Kill (written in 1989), rejected by many publishers before it was finally accepted and became a bestseller.
 And afterwards, it was adapted into a movie in 1996 starring Matthew McConaughey, Samuel L. Jackson and Sandra Bullock.

-British author, J.K Rowling was a single mother living on welfare when she began the first part of her successful 7 book series, the Harry Potter franchise, using a manual typewriter.
-She too faced rejection from several publishers before her manuscript was finally accepted by Bloomsbury.
+British author J.K.
+Rowling was a single mother living on welfare when she began the first part of her successful 7-book series, the Harry Potter franchise, using a manual typewriter.
+She, too, faced rejection from several publishers before her manuscript was finally accepted by Bloomsbury.
 Today she is the highest paid children’s author and each book got adapted into a movie by Warner Brothers; the titular character played by Daniel Radcliffe

-In more developed countries, the worst thing a writer goes through is his/her manuscript being returned, along with a rejection slip, claiming the story isn’t good enough or it’s not what the publisher is looking for Yet we hear success stories of writers who suffered rejection and then eventually went on to sell millions of copies of their works.
+In more developed countries, the worst thing a writer goes through is his/her manuscript being returned, along with a rejection slip, claiming the story isn’t good enough or it’s not what the publisher is looking for.
+Yet we hear success stories of writers who suffered rejection and then eventually went on to sell millions of copies of their works.

 These days, Nigerian authors are known as ‘hungry authors’ because of the long list of difficulties they face getting their books published.
-Only a few are lucky enough to get their books out on the international market; writers like Chimamanda Ngozi Adichie (Purple Hibiscus, Half Of A Yellow Sun, The Thing Round Your Neck, Americanah) or Helon Habila (Waiting For An Angel, Measuring Time, Oil on Water).
+Only a few are lucky enough to get their books out on the international market; writers like Chimamanda Ngozi Adichie (Purple Hibiscus, Half Of A Yellow Sun, The Thing Around Your Neck, Americanah) or Helon Habila (Waiting For An Angel, Measuring Time, Oil on Water).
 Linda Ikeji is a successful blogger, her blog posts earning her a substantial income every day.
-But sadly, the struggling writers out weigh the successful ones.
+But sadly, the struggling writers outweigh the successful ones.

 At this point, most Nigerian authors are forced to self-publish their books and have the backbreaking job of marketing them.
 They would go to schools, hoping to generate interest and make a good sale or go out in public and manage to sell copies from the boot of their cars.
 Others are lucky enough to launch their books and get hefty checks after the event.
-A few manage to sell them online via Amazon, Smashwords or Jumia, in Kindle form; where they barely break even.
-The online option is now a much chosen one because another sad truth is, most prestigious bookshops in Nigeria actually refuse to sell books by Nigerian authors.
+A few manage to sell them online via Amazon, Smashwords or Jumia, in Kindle form, where they barely break even.
+The online option is now a much-chosen one because another sad truth is, most prestigious bookshops in Nigeria actually refuse to sell books by Nigerian authors.

 Sinmisola Ogunyinka, a Nigerian author currently based in South Africa, spoke of her experience and difficulties in an interview a few months back.
-She now sells most of her books online and while the sales are slow, at least she is not getting turned off for being a Nigerian author.
+She now sells most of her books online, and while the sales are slow, at least she is not getting turned off for being a Nigerian author.
 “It’s not easy to write,” she said.
 “You spend two years working on a book; somebody picks it up and finishes reading it in a day!
 It’s no small task.”

 No comments: